 |7.||Will any investors be paid ahead of others?|

-The Receiver has not yet devised a plan by which funds will be distributed to investors.
+The Receiver has not yet proposed a plan by which funds will be distributed to investors and creditors.
 The Receiver, however, is mindful that any such plan must be fair and equitable.
 That plan will ultimately be subject to review and approval by the Court upon proper adequate notice to all investors.

 |8.||If the Receiver believes that it is likely investors will not recover 100% of their invested funds, then should investors “write-off” their investment?|